IPC Privacy Management Plan

 - contacting staff members about unexplained absences in accordance with the adopted Employee Welfare Check procedure

 - secondary employment

 Information collected by the IPC is retained, to the extent necessary and managed securely.

 When people apply for jobs at the IPC, they send us personal information, including their name, contact details and work history.
 The IPC gives this information to the convenor of the interview panel for that particular position (as stated in the job advertisement) in electronic or hard copy files.

 The convenor of the panel does not use this personal information except for the purposes of the recruitment process.
 This can include sharing the information within the IPC business support, the relevant Commissioner(s) and members of the interview panel.
 Interview panels may include persons not employed by the IPC.
 Convenors store this information securely.
 After recruitment is finalised, convenors give all personal information back to the business support team to send to the human resources unit at DCS.
 They retain information relating to successful applicants and eligibility lists for three years.
 Unsuccessful applications are destroyed.

 Successful applicants are invited to fill out various forms in order to commence employment at the IPC.
 These forms require further personal and health information, such as the applicant’s bank account details, tax file number, emergency contacts and any disabilities that may impact their work.

 These forms also encourage people to provide sensitive personal information, such as racial and cultural information in order to collect data about the wider NSW public sector.
 Disclosing this information is voluntary.

-These forms are sent to the human resources unit at DJ to be used for employment purposes, such as payroll and setting up personnel files.
+These forms are sent to the human resources unit at DCS to be used for employment purposes, such as payroll and setting up personnel files.
 The business support team at the IPC keeps copies of this information in secure storage areas.

 When members of the public visit the IPC, a visitors’ book is used to record the names of people who enter the office beyond the public area.
 This book is displayed on the front counter in the IPC’s office.